mindspore-lab/mindone/examples/animatediff/README.md

 You may change the arguments including data path, output directory, lr, etc in the yaml config file.
 You can also change by command line arguments referring to `args_train.py` or `python train.py --help`

 - Evaluation

-Inference with the trained model:
+To infer with the trained model, run

 ```
 python text_to_video.py --config configs/prompts/v2/base_video.yaml \
     --motion_module_path {path to saved checkpoint} \